 Sources: Phillies get Segura from Mariners in 5-player deal

-PHILADELPHIA (AP) — Two people familiar with the deal say the Philadelphia Phillies are finalizing a trade with the Seattle Mariners to acquire two-time All-Star shortstop Jean Segura for veteran slugger Carlos Santana and infielder J.P.
-Crawford.
+PHILADELPHIA (AP) — The Philadelphia Phillies acquired two-time All-Star shortstop Jean Segura from the Seattle Mariners for veteran slugger Carlos Santana and infielder J.P.
+Crawford on Monday.

-Both people spoke on condition of anonymity Monday because the deal hasn’t been officially announced.

-The Phillies also get left-hander James Pazos and righty Juan Nicasio in the deal.
+The Phillies also get left-hander James Pazos and righty Juan Nicasio in the trade.

-The Mariners announced a major deal earlier Monday, sending second baseman Robinson Cano and closer Edwin Diaz to the New York Mets for five players, including two top prospects and outfielder Jay Bruce.
+“Shortstop was an area we didn’t get a lot of production,” Phillies general manager Matt Klentak said.
+“Segura moves the needle for us as far as win expectancy.”

 Santana batted a career-low .229 with 24 homers, 86 RBIs and a .352 OBP in his first season in Philadelphia after signing a $60 million, three-year contract.